fredhutchio/git_github_intro/1GitDesktop.md

 	* What's in this folder?
 * README: plain text file, open in text editor
 	* documents contents of repository, can describe code and/or data
-	* pre-populated with title of the repository and short description
+	* pre-populated with title of the repository (and short description?)
-	* .md suffix indicates markdown format, which is for text formatting
+	* .md suffix indicates markdown format, which is for text formatting (same as hackmd)
 * What else is in the repo?
 	* use CMD + Shift + . to reveal hidden files
 	* .gitattributes: created by app to maintain line endings, which can differ between operating systems
 	* .git directory: contains tracking of changes as recorded by git software
 	* entire directory is a unit
+* Challenge: Why would it be a bad idea to create another git repository inside this directory?

 ## Tracking changes